DaveedDomingo/CS-Projects/README.md

 GeeksForGeeks.org has a good collection of CS Projects covering various topics and programming languages. https://www.geeksforgeeks.org/computer-science-projects/

 ### Phrack.org <a name="phrack"></a>
-This hacker magazine could has articles that could inspire some neat computer security projects http://www.phrack.org/
+This hacker magazine could has articles that could inspire some neat computer security projects. http://www.phrack.org/